Add To Favorites

 Have you ever tried to take care of a sick or injured animal?
 It takes lots of patience and love.
 Help erase animal cruelty and keep animals safe from harm.

-Share your ideas about ways we can all help keep animals safe.
+Brainstorm with the class about ways we can all help keep animals safe.
 Create a captivating message--with words and pictures--on posterboard using Crayola Erasable Colored Pencils.
 You might show things to be aware of in your neighborhood or publicize a pet-food drive, for example.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho